 - Wise Guys

-A few additional hotspots on the island (that SERG doesn’t own) include Bullies Barbecue, Old Oyster Factory, Fish Camp, Ela’s on the Water, Hudson’s Seafood, Charlie’s L’Etoile Verte (aka: Charlie’s Coastal Bistro), and Coast.
+A few additional hotspots on the island (that SERG doesn’t own) include Bullies Barbecue, Old Oyster Factory, Fish Camp, Ela’s on the Water, Hinoki (my personal favorite), Hudson’s Seafood, Charlie’s L’Etoile Verte (aka: Charlie’s Coastal Bistro), and Coast.

 If you like Jamaican food, I suggest visiting Red Stripes Caribbean Cuisine, which is located at 840 William Hilton Parkway.
 It’s a Gullah-owned establishment.